FOREX-Dollar starts week on the defensive as post-Fed caution lingers

 At a European Union summit on Friday, Merkel said Greece would only receive fresh funds to ease a cash crunch once its creditors approve a comprehensive list of reforms it has promised but so far failed to produce.

 With officials in Brussels, Berlin and the ECB now openly acknowledging the risk that Greece could leave the euro zone, this meeting will be closely watched for signs of a breakthrough or hardening of positions.
-(Editing by Leslie Adler)
+(Editing by Leslie Adler & Kim Coghill)